japleitez/peecko-api-doc/README.md

 ```
 Json Syntax
 - `license` - The license to activate
-- `device` - The android/iOS device id to pair with the license
+- `device` - The device id to pair with the license

 [ ] **Responses**

-- Successful Activation Response
+- Successful Membership Response
 ```json
 {
   "type": "OK",